pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/Data-Import.md

 ![image](./img/image-5.png)
 7. Data Wrangler will show you a preview of the data.
 Select the CSV file from the drop down results.
 On the right pane, make sure COMMA is chosen as the delimiter and Sampling is *None*.
 Our data set is small enough to run Data Wrangler transformations on the full data set.
 If you have a large data set, consider using sampling.
 Finally select *Import* to import this dataset to Data Wrangler.
 ![image](./img/image-6.png)
-8. Once the dataset is imported, the Data flow interface looks as shown below.
+8. Once the dataset is imported, Data Wrangler automatically validates the dataset and detects the data types.
+The flow editor now shows 2 blocks showcasing that the data was imported from a source and data types recognized.
+You are also allowed to edit the data types if needed.
 ![image](./img/image-7.png)
-9. Since currently you are in the data flow tab, hit the import tab (left of data flow tab) as seen in the above image.